 You can also take the filling in entirely different directions: one very common option is a thin frittata laid inside the breast.
 Or you can add just cubes or meat and cheese, or sage and pancetta.
 The combinations really are endless.

 Finally, if you prefer, you can brown the turkey roll in a skillet and finish it off in a moderate oven (180C/350F), basting it with olive oil and/or white wine from time to time.
 The cooking time is a bit longer than for the braise, perhaps 45-60 minutes.
-This will produce a beautifully browned roast, but personally I prefer the braising method, as it makes for a juicier bird.
+This will produce a beautifully browned roast turkey roll, but personally I prefer the braising method, as it makes for a juicier bird.